 - Poor nutrition.
 Loss of too much blood protein can result in malnutrition.
-This can lead to weight loss, but it may be masked by swelling.
-You may also have too few red blood cells (anemia) and low levels of vitamin D and calcium.
+This can lead to weight loss, which can be masked by edema.
+You may also have too few red blood cells (anemia), low blood protein levels and low levels of vitamin D.

 - High blood pressure.
-Damage to your glomeruli and the resulting buildup of wastes in your bloodstream (uremia) can raise your blood pressure.
+Damage to your glomeruli and the resulting buildup of excess body fluid can raise your blood pressure.

-- Acute kidney failure.
-If your kidneys lose their ability to filter blood due to damage to the glomeruli, waste products may build up quickly in your blood.
-If this happens, you may need emergency dialysis — an artificial means of removing extra fluids and waste from your blood — typically with an artificial kidney machine (dialyzer).
+- Acute kidney injury.
+If your kidneys lose their ability to filter blood due to damage to the glomeruli, waste products can build up quickly in your blood.
+If this happens, you might need emergency dialysis — an artificial means of removing extra fluids and waste from your blood — typically with an artificial kidney machine (dialyzer).

 - Chronic kidney disease.
-Nephrotic syndrome may cause your kidneys to gradually lose their function over time.
-If kidney function falls low enough, you may require dialysis or a kidney transplant.
+Nephrotic syndrome can cause your kidneys to lose their function over time.
+If kidney function falls low enough, you might need dialysis or a kidney transplant.

 - Infections.
 People with nephrotic syndrome have an increased risk of infections.